How To Dehydrate Bell Peppers in a Food Dehydrator

 How to Dehydrate Bell Peppers in a Food Dehydrator

-1. Wash and dry the bell peppers thoroughly to remove any dirt or pesticides from the outside of the pepper.
+1. Wash and dry the bell peppers thoroughly in cold water to remove any dirt or pesticides from the outside of the pepper.

-3. Place a few pepper pieces in each section on your food dehydrator trays to not touch one another (so they dry evenly).
-You may need extra trays, and this depends on how many pieces you have!.
-Also, make sure to use ParaFlexx silicone sheets because the peppers can stain the mesh trays.
+3. Place a few pepper pieces in each section on your trays so they do not touch one another (so they dry evenly).
+You may need extra trays, and this depends on how many pieces you have!
+Also, make sure to use parchment paper or ParaFlexx silicone sheets because the peppers can stain the mesh trays.
 A dehydrator with an adjustable temperature helps.

 5. Once the bell peppers are dry, remove them from your dehydrator, cool for a few minutes, and put them in a container like an airtight jar.